WHAT IS GOD DOING TO US?

 So then, the word of the Lord to them will become: Do this, do that, a rule for this, a rule for that; a little here, a little there so that as they go they will fall backward; they will be injured and snared and captured.
 (Isaiah 28:13)

 Paul was captured, wasn’t he, when he tried to deal with covetousness in his own strength.

 Do not love the world or anything in the world.
-If anyone loves the world, love for the Father is not in them.
+If anyone loves the world, the love of the Father is not in him.
 (I John 2:15)